survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 To recap:

 * Given webpack configuration is JavaScript code underneath, there are many ways to manage it.
-* You should choose a method to compose configuration that makes the most sense to you. [webpack-merge](https://www.npmjs.com/package/webpack-merge) was developed to provide a light approach for composition, but you will find many other options in the wild.
+* You should choose a method to compose configuration that makes the most sense to you. [webpack-merge](https://www.npmjs.com/package/webpack-merge) was developed to provide a light approach for composition, but you can find many other options in the wild.
 * Composition can enable configuration sharing.
 Instead of having to maintain a custom configuration per repository, you can share it across repositories this way.
 Using npm packages enables this.
 Developing configuration is close to developing any other code.
-This time, however, you will codify your practices as packages.
+This time, however, you codify your practices as packages.

-The next parts of this book will cover different techniques, and *webpack.parts.js* will see a lot of action as a result.
-The changes to *webpack.config.js* will fortunately remain minimal.
+The next parts of this book cover different techniques, and *webpack.parts.js* sees a lot of action as a result.
+The changes to *webpack.config.js* fortunately remain minimal.